A woman with short gray hair wearing a gray blazer and a white shirt sitting against a blue background.

 My Values in Therapy

 If something feels off between us, I want to know.
-Feedback isn't a disruption — it's information.
+Feedback isn't a disruption.
+It's information.
 And repair, when it's needed, is part of what we're here to practice.
+That includes how we set up the work itself.
+If you have accessibility needs, please tell me and we'll figure it out together.

 Fees and Insurance